SkylineCommunications/dataminer-docs-connectors/connector/doc/META_WhatsApp_Messaging.md

 ### Initialization

-#### Prerequisites

-All prerequisites are described in the [META WhatsApp Messaging solution installation guide](https://docs.dataminer.services/user-guide/Standard_Apps/Monitoring_Solutions/META_WhatsApp_Messaging/META_WhatsApp_Messaging_Installation.html).

-#### First Steps
+When you install the package as described under [Installing the META WhatsApp Messaging solution](https://aka.dataminer.services/META_WhatsApp_Messaging_Installation), the element is created automatically.
+Once the element is running, these are the first steps to configure it:

-1. Once the element created automatically by the package installation is running, fill in the *Phone Number ID*, *WhatsApp Business ID*, and *Token* parameters on the **Configuration** page with the values you saved earlier.
+1. On the **Configuration** page, fill in the **Phone Number ID**, **WhatsApp Business ID**, and **Token** parameters  with the values you saved earlier.

-1. In the Contacts table, add the phone numbers that should receive WhatsApp alarm notifications.
+1. In the **Contacts** table, add the phone numbers that should receive WhatsApp alarm notifications.

    > [!NOTE]
    > The numbers must start with the country code and exclude any non-numeric characters.